hdrhbbu1/www/pages/articles/2017-05-22-what-i-wish-you-understood-about-my-chronic-illness/index.md

 daily life.

-However, I failed to realize that the world I've come to inhabit since I stopped going out regularly radically different from the world experienced by most of my able-bodied friends.
+However, I failed to realize that the world I've come to inhabit since I stopped going out regularly is radically different from the world as experienced by most of my able-bodied friends.

 Every trip is now a great expedition: I leave the apartment, consistently